Clemapfel/jluna/docs/manual.md

 ## Accessing Array Indices

-Before contiuing, we need to setup our example arrays for this section:
+Before continuing, we need to set up our example arrays for this section:

 ```cpp
 // create arrays